corpusops/cookiecutter-django/README.md

 ## Create back project

 - create on gitlab your project (targeted project)
-- then locally generate te content of this project with cookiecutter (replace with your values)
+- then locally generate the content of this project with cookiecutter (replace with your values)

     ```sh
     # if it's not your first cookiecutter usage this will refresh your local